 September 22nd, 2017 update

-This bracket is expected to be soon factory installed by Creality3D themselves on their printers.
+This bracket is now factory installed by Creality3D themselves on their printers.
 This is with my full consent.
-Creality3D contacted me to ask if I would agree and very kindly offered me a free printer after I replied positively.
+Creality3D contacted me to ask if I would agree and very kindly offered me two free printers (CR10S & Ender 4) after I replied positively.

 Upgrade this Thing with Thingiverse AppsCustomization